 "

-Annex 6,Insert a new paragraph 2.1.1.5., to read:
+Annex 6,iInsert a new paragraph 2.1.1.5., to read:

 "2.1.1.5.
 If the vehicle is equipped with an ADS, the immunity test shall demonstrate the vehicle stays in a failure safe mode or expected failure operational mode during the test in 50km/h mode or Brake mode.
 If it is not possible to activate the ADS due to another function (e.g. turn lamp, wiper, etc), these function(s) may be turned off.
 Then additional test run(s) may be necessary to cover untested function(s) (e.g. turn lamp, wiper, etc).
 Lateral and longitudinal vehicle motion control and braking may be deactivated if necessary to ensure a safe test environment."